ray2day/ray2day/README.md

 • Modern Web Development with Blazor WebAssembley / Trevoir Williams (certificate of completion)</BR>
 • Programming in Blazor ASP.NET Core 5 / Felipe Gavilán</BR>
 • Blazor Bootcamp - .NET6 (WASM and Server) / Bhrugen Patel (certificate of completion)</P>
+- at the moment I am GAINING WORK EXPERIENCE as volunteer in a team on a project of social interest at the moment
 >> Scrum</BR>
 • Complete Agile Scrum Master Certification Training / Mirko Perkusich (certificate of completion)</BR>
 • Professional Scrum Master (PSM I) (certificate)</P>